JarneRenders/K2-Hamiltonian-Graphs/README.md

 The latest version of this program can be obtained from: <https://github.com/JarneRenders/K2-Hamiltonian-Graphs/>.

-This program can be used to filter non-hamiltonian, hypohamiltonian (i.e. non-hamiltonian and K1-hamiltonian) or K2-hypohamiltonian (i.e. non-hamiltonian and K2-hamiltonian) graphs out of a list of graphs.
-One can also filter the graphs which are K1-hamiltonian, K2-hamiltonian or any complement of these options by passing arguments to the program.
+This program can be used to filter non-hamiltonian, hypohamiltonian (i.e. non-hamiltonian and K1-hamiltonian), K2-hypohamiltonian (i.e. non-hamiltonian and K2-hamiltonian), non-traceable or hypotraceable (i.e. non-traceable and K1-traceable) graphs out of a list of graphs.
+One can also filter the graphs which are K1-hamiltonian, K2-hamiltonian, K1-traceable or any complement of these options by passing arguments to the program.
+By K1-traceable we mean graphs for which every vertex-deleted subgraph is traceable.

 The program supports graphs up to and including 128 vertices.